Springfield woman sues over city's mask mandate

 Springfield, Missouri's third-largest city, is among several jurisdictions in the state that have begun requiring face coverings in many public places.

 Confirmed COVID-19 cases have risen sharply since Republican Gov. Mike Parson allowed the state to reopen for business in mid-June.
-A new record for a single day was set Tuesday.
-That record was broken on Wednesday, and that record was topped Thursday when the state health department announced 1,637 new confirmed cases.
+The state has set a daily record for new confirmed cases each of the past four days, including the 1,652 cases reported Friday.
+That was 15 more than the record set on Thursday.

 The number of infections is thought to be far higher because many people have not been tested, and studies suggest people can be infected with the virus without feeling sick.